mactul/powermake/documentation.md

 > [!WARNING]
 > Note that if you change this value in the script after the config is loaded, [obj_build_directory](#obj_build_directory), [lib_build_directory](#lib_build_directory) and [exe_build_directory](#exe_build_directory) will not be updated.

+> [!TIP]
+> There is the `--os` argument on the command line that overrides this and can be used to corss-compile instead of a config file

 ##### host_architecture
 ```py